Monte Smith

-Monte Gene Smith (born April 24, 1967) is an American former professional football guard in the National Football League (NFL).
-He was selected by the Denver Broncos in the ninth round of the 1989 NFL draft with the 236th overall pick.
+Monte Gene Smith (born April 24, 1967) is an American former professional football player who was a guard for the Denver Broncos of the National Football League (NFL).
+He played college football for the North Dakota Fighting Hawks and was selected by the Broncos in the ninth round of the 1989 NFL draft with the 236th overall pick.
 He played the 1989 season with the team.
 After a year away from the NFL, he was again a member of the team during the 1991 NFL season, but did not see any playing time in a regular season game.